 Any application that involves the conversion of methane to H2 or synthesis gas.
 The resulting gasses can be used as feedstocks for conversion to commercial products such as methanol, ammonia, dimethyl ether, and liquid fuels

-Title: Production of Pure Hydrogen and Synthesis Gas with Cu-Fe Oxygen Carriers Using Combined Processes of Chemical Looping Combustion and Methane Decomposition/Reforming
+Title: Production of Pure Hydrogen and Synthesis Gas or Carbon with CuO-Fe2O3 Oxygen Carriers using Chemical Looping Combustion

 NETL Reference No: 14N-16